 Before buying a Dwarf Cavendish banana tree, consider the following ideal growing conditions.

+• Soil: Dwarf Cavendish banana trees like well-drained loamy soil, which is a mixture of sand, silt, and little clay.
+They prefer a pH between 5.5 and 6.5, which is on the acidic side.
 Maintain the soil quality by fertilizing every two months with a 6-2-12 fertilizer.
 This type of fertilizer contains 6% nitrogen, 2% phosphorus, and 12% potassium.
 The higher concentration of nitrogen and potassium allows for a greener plant and a quality fruit yield.
-Apply the fertilizer immediately before watering so that the nutrients reach the cavendish root system.
+Apply the fertilizer immediately before watering so that the nutrients reach the tree’s root system.

 How to Plant a Dwarf Cavendish Banana Tree

 When you buy a Dwarf Cavendish banana tree, you are given a rhizome, which is a mass of roots that are woven together.
 The rhizome likely has a sprout growing out of the top called a sucker.
-Here’s how you would plant the rhizome in the ground or in a pot:
+Here’s how you plant the rhizome in the ground or in a pot.

 3. Put the plant in the soil just deep enough so that the rhizome is buried but the sucker is sticking out.